-Therese McInerney hails from a little coastal townland just outside Miltown Malbay, Co.
+Therese McInerney hails from a little coastal townland just outside Miltown Malbay, but now lives in Ennis, Co.
 Clare.
 She grew up surrounded by Irish Culture and developed a love for Irish Traditional music, song, dance, history and the language from an early age.

 An avid Traditional musician, set dancer and gaeilgeoir all through her primary school days, Therese developed her love of singing and drama during her time in Scoil Mhuire Ennistymon secondary school, where she participated in musicals and choirs.